 Kate is very dedicated to commissioning and performing new music, premiering over 30 pieces both as a soloist and a chamber musician.
 Kate’s second album This is My Letter to the World was released in early 2020 on the Innova record label.
 Her album features new music for trumpet inspired by politics and social concepts and addresses issues including gun violence, identity and the experience of being a woman, meditation, and immigration.
 Several of the pieces have an accompanying video element as well.
 Her duo Spark Duo with partner Ford Fourqurean is passionate about commissioning new works and recently completed a spring tour performing and presenting at several universities on the west coast.
 Kate’s debut album As I Am was self-released on November 7th, 2017 - featuring new music by women composers.
 Through this project, she was invited to present recitals at various festivals and events including the International Women’s Brass Conference (in 2019 and 2017) and the Women Composer’s Festival of Hartford (in Connecticut).
 As a classical soloist, Kate has performed Vivaldi’s Double Trumpet Concerto, Torelli’s piccolo Concerto, Leroy Anderson’s The Trumpeter’s Lullaby, and Persichetti’s The Hollow Men in New York City, her hometown Bethesda, Maryland, and in multiple cities on tour in Japan.
 Kate has also performed offstage solos at both Carnegie Hall and Alice Tully Hall.

 In addition to advocating for underrepresented composers, Kate is very passionate about expanding awareness and representation for female brass players.
 She is half of the team behind Brass Chicks (a blog dedicated to celebrating the work of female brass players with guest posts and interviews) and recently started a Facebook group to support female, trans, and non-binary brass players.
 Kate Amrine also recently joined Rebecca Karu and Melissa Muñoz in starting Brass Out Loud - a new virtual workshop for all brass players with inclusive and diverse faculty.
-Please register for our workshop at www.brassoutloud.com and support via our kickstarter if you are able.
+Please find out more and register for our workshop at www.brassoutloud.com

 Kate has experience hiring musicians for everything from a full orchestra to a big band to a horn section for various events.
 She contracted a full orchestra for a recording session of Netanel Hershtik’s album The Art of Cantor at Avatar Studios.
 She also has hired musicians for over 10 different musicals, rock groups, and various church events since coming to NYC in 2010.

 Kate received a Bachelor’s degree in Trumpet Performance from New York University and a Master’s degree from Peabody Conservatory.
-She is currently pursuing her Doctorate at Stony Brook University studying with Kevin Cobb.
+Kate is currently a Denis Wick artist and sponsored by Robinsons Remedies.